Skip to main content

 Was there any community outreach about this project?

-In addition to the publicized project website and fact sheet, community outreach and engagement will be conducted during dedicated time at a transportation commission meeting in Alameda (anticipated for Fall 2025).
-A presentation will be prepared with time for questions and community input.
-All materials will be translated into Spanish and Chinese.
+In addition to the publicized project website and fact sheet, community outreach and engagement will be ongoing.
+Currently, a public presentation is scheduled for January 28, 2026, at the City of Alameda Transportation Commission with time for questions and community input.
+All materials will be posted to the AC Transit project webpage and will be translated into Spanish and Chinese.
+City of Alameda staff have been engaged since the beginning of the project.

 Will the project affect bus stop locations or parking?